Resist dyeing

 Resist dyeing (resist-dyeing) is a traditional method of dyeing textiles with patterns.
 Methods are used to "resist" or prevent the dye from reaching all the cloth, thereby creating a pattern and ground.
 The most common forms use wax, some type of paste made from starch or mud, or a mechanical resist that manipulates the cloth such as tying or stitching.
-Another form of resist involves using a chemical agent in a specific type of dye that will repel another type of dye printed over the top.
+Another form of resist involves using a dye containing a chemical agent that will repel another type of dye printed over the top.
 The best-known varieties today include tie-dye, batik, and ikat.

 Basic methods

 Wax or paste

 In wax or paste resists, melted wax or some form of paste is applied to cloth before being dipped in dye.
 Wherever the resist medium has seeped through the fabric, the dye will not penetrate.
 Sometimes several colors are used, with a series of steps including dyeing, drying, and the repeated application of the resist.
 The resist may also be applied to another piece of cloth to make a stencil, which is then placed over the cloth, and dye applied to the assembly; this is known as resist printing.